Aliases for STRA6 Gene

 GeneCards Summary for STRA6 Gene

 STRA6 (Stimulated By Retinoic Acid 6) is a Protein Coding gene.
 Diseases associated with STRA6 include Microphthalmia, Syndromic 9 and Colobomatous Microphthalmia.
-Among its related pathways are Diseases associated with visual transduction and the visual cycle I (vertebrates) and Retinoid cycle disease events.
-GO annotations related to this gene include receptor activity and vitamin transporter activity.
+Among its related pathways are Diseases associated with visual transduction and the visual cycle I (vertebrates).
+Gene Ontology (GO) annotations related to this gene include receptor activity.